squinkylabs/SquinkyVCV/docs/sfz-player.md

 ## Where to find SFZ

 You will need to download some SFZ instrument to get any sound.
-There are many our there - here are just a few of them.
+There are many out there - here are just a few of them.
 The following are popular and work well with SFZ player.
 All are free.

 **Versilian Studios**: https://vis.versilstudios.com/index.html
 Many free SFZ and many reasonably prices ones.
 They have two must have collections: